sagemath/sage-shell-mode/README.md

 ![alt text](./images/helm1.png "helm-sage")

 # Workaround for `flycheck`
-To use `flycheck-mode` in a `sage-shell:sage-mode` buffer, try the following code.
+To use `flycheck-mode` in a `sage-shell:sage-mode` buffer and a `python-mode` buffer, try the following code.

 ```lisp
 (defun sage-shell:flycheck-add-mode (checker mode)